sierkov/daedalus-turbo/README.md

 # Requirements
 - A modern CPU with 8+ physical cores.
 The code will refuse any CPU weaker than that of an Orange Pi 5 Plus.
+- 16 GB of RAM for 8-to-12-core CPUs.
+32 GB for 16-to-24-core CPUs
-- 16+ GB of RAM.
-The more cores a CPU has, the more RAM is needed.
+  - The more cores a CPU has, the more RAM is needed.
-- A fast SSD with 100+ GB of free space:
+- A fast SSD with 200 GB of free space:
   - ~70 GB for the compressed blockchain data and search indices.
+  - ~30 GB for temporary use during indexing.
-  - ~30+ GB for temporary use during indexing and validation.
-The fewer cores your CPU has, the more space is needed.
+  - (Optional) ~100 GB for temporary use during full transaction witness validation.
 - A fast Internet connection (250 Mbps or better).

 # Test it yourself